stigoleg/keep-alive/README.md

 ## How It Works

-Keep-Alive uses platform-specific APIs to prevent your system from entering sleep mode:
+Keep-Alive uses platform-specific APIs and techniques to prevent your system from entering sleep mode:

+### macOS
-- **macOS**: Uses the `caffeinate` command to prevent system and display sleep
+- Uses the `caffeinate` command with multiple flags to prevent:
+  - System sleep (`-s`)
+  - Display sleep (`-d`)
+  - Disk idle sleep (`-m`)
+  - System idle sleep (`-i`)
+  - User activity simulation (`-u`)
+- Periodically asserts user activity using both `caffeinate -u` and `pmset touch`
+- Automatically restores system power settings on exit

+### Windows
+- Utilizes the Windows `SetThreadExecutionState` API with flags:
+  - `ES_CONTINUOUS`: Maintain the current state
-- **Windows**: Uses SetThreadExecutionState API to prevent system sleep
+  - `ES_SYSTEM_REQUIRED`: Prevent system sleep
+  - `ES_DISPLAY_REQUIRED`: Prevent display sleep
+- Implements a PowerShell-based fallback mechanism for additional reliability
+- Restores default power settings on exit

+### Linux
-- **Linux**: Uses systemd-inhibit to prevent the system from going idle/sleep
+- Primary method: Uses `systemd-inhibit` to prevent:
+  - System idle
+  - Sleep
+  - Lid switch actions
+- Fallback methods if systemd is not available:
+  - `xset` commands to disable screen saver and DPMS
+  - GNOME settings modifications for idle prevention
+- Automatically restores all system settings on exit

+The application is built with reliability in mind:
+1. **Process Monitoring**: Continuously monitors the keep-alive processes and automatically restarts them if they fail
+2. **Graceful Cleanup**: Ensures all processes are properly terminated and system settings are restored on exit
+3. **Resource Efficiency**: Uses minimal system resources while maintaining effectiveness

-The application provides three main options:
+The UI provides three main options:
 1. Keep system awake indefinitely
 2. Keep system awake for a specified duration
 3. Quit the application

 When running with a timer, the application shows a countdown of the remaining time.
 You can stop the keep-alive at any time by pressing Enter to return to the menu or q/Esc to quit the application.

 ## Dependencies

 ### Runtime Dependencies